xxfoundation/learn.xx.network/website/docs/cmixx/design-specs/threat_model.md

 This attack doesn't apply to Elixxir because well formed output messages are indistinguishable from pseudo random noise.
-Therefore the adversary cannot confirm the presense of the tag.
+Therefore the adversary cannot confirm the presence of the tag.
 Likewise the tagging attack described in "Attacks on cMix - Some Small Overlooked Details" is also prevented by valid messages being indistinguishable from invalid messages.